xtmalliance/argon-server/README.md

 # Flight Blender

-Flight Blender is a backend / data-processing engine that to stand up standards compliant UTM services and be latest regulations on UTM / U-Space in the EU and other jurisdictions.
+Flight Blender is a backend / data-processing engine to stand up standards-compliant UTM services that adhere to the latest regulations on UTM / U-Space in the EU and other jurisdictions.
 Specifically, it gives you:

 - an open source Remote ID "service provider" compatible with ASTM Remote ID standard
 - an open source implementation of the ASTM USS <-> USS standard and compatible with the EU U-Space regulation for flight authorisation